OpenPrinting/cups/DEVELOPING.md

     depend:
     TAB $(CC) -MM $(ALL_CFLAGS) $(OBJS:.o=.c) >Dependencies

-We regenerate the automatic dependencies on an macOS system and express any non-macOS dependencies statically in the makefile.
+We regenerate the automatic dependencies on an Ubuntu system and express any non-Linux dependencies statically in the makefile.

 ### Install/Uninstall Support